mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 is used to decrypt data keys after fetching from the MongoDB Key Vault, and encrypt newly created data keys.

-.. _cse.mongocryptd:

 mongocryptd
 -----------
 mongocryptd is a singleton local process needed for auto-encryption when no `cse.csfle` library is used.
 It speaks the MongoDB wire protocol and the driver uses mongocryptd by connecting with a MongoClient.
 By default, the driver will attempt to automatically spawn mongocryptd.
-If the MongoClient is configured with ``extraOptions.mongocryptdBypassSpawn=true``, or ``AutoEncryptionOpts.bypassAutoEncryption=true`` then the driver will not attempt to spawn mongocryptd.
+If the MongoClient is configured with `extraOptions.mongocryptdBypassSpawn=true <extraOptions>`, or `AutoEncryptionOpts.bypassAutoEncryption=true <AutoEncryptionOpts_>`_ then the driver will not attempt to spawn mongocryptd.
 The mongocryptd process is responsible for self terminating after idling for a time period.

 .. seealso:: Refer to `cse.managing-mongocryptd` for more information.